 |Early Decision I||Nov.
 15||Nov.
 15||On or before Dec.
 15||Dec.
 29|

 |Early Decision II||Jan.
 1||Jan.
 1||On or before Feb.
 15||Mar.
 1|

 |Regular Decision||Jan.
 1||Jan.
 31||On or before April 1||May 1|

 |Spring Transfer||Nov.
 1||Nov.
 15||On or before Dec.
 15||Two weeks after admission|

 |Fall Transfer||April 1||April 1||On or before May 15||Two weeks after admission|

 The Common ApplicationCoalition for Access, Affordability, and SuccessQuestBridge

-Early Decision Conversion: If you have filed your regular decision application prior to the deadlines of November 15 or January 1, you can convert your application to Early Decision by submitting a signed Early Decision Agreement prior to December 1, in the case of ED I, or by January 30 at 5 p.m.
-EST in the case of ED II.
+Early Decision Conversion: If you have filed your regular decision application prior to the deadlines of November 15 or January 1, you can convert your application to Early Decision by submitting a signed Early Decision Agreement by December 1 in the case of EDI, or by February 1 in the case of EDII.

 Deferral Policy: Students admitted to Colby may request to defer their matriculation.